 - Not all Hosts need to have access to your event unless you grant them access by triggering the login email.

-To add a Host to your event, head to Event Setup > Hosts > Add Host.
+To add a Host to your event, head to Event Setup > Webinar Hosts > Add Host.
 After adding your Host information, click on the ... and select Send login details.
 Your Host will receive an email invitation to create an account or sign in to access your event.
+Learn more about connecting webinar accounts as Hosts.

-Speakers can be added by the Event Organizer, Host, and Team member.
+Speakers can be added by the Event Organiser, Host, and Team member.
 They only have access to their Speaker Dashboard, where they can edit their profile information and their sessions.
 Speakers can also see the total amount of attendees registered to their talk but not the specific names or emails.
-To learn more about Speaker Dashboard, read this article.
+Learn more about Speaker Dashboard.

-Affiliate - These could be your attendees and Speakers who have signed up for your partner program to receive a commission for sharing your event.
+These could be your attendees and Speakers who have signed up for your partner program to receive a commission for sharing your event.
 Once your attendee or Speaker signs up as an affiliate, they will have access to their Affiliate Dashboard.
 They have no access to your event settings.
-To learn more about affiliates, read this article.
+Learn more about affiliates.

-Attendee - These are the users who have registered or purchased a ticket for your event.
-Learn more about attendee status here.
+These are the users who have registered or purchased a ticket for your event.
 They will have access to everything on the front-end of your event except for the sessions they didn't purchase a pass for.
-To learn more about attendee experience, read this article.
+Learn more about the attendee experience.